Police Video of DWI Stops

 If we get a video back from police and we find that it isn’t helpful to our client, then we look for ways to keep it out of evidence.
 For example, sometimes prosecutors do strange things, like enhance the video with color or text.
 When they do that, they alter the video and call into question whether a proper foundation can be laid for entering the video into evidence, and whether it will unfairly prejudice the jury against the defendant.
 If the court rules that the enhancement would unfairly prejudice the jury, the videotape stays out of court.

 Whatever situation you find yourself in, a criminal defense lawyer experienced in DWI cases can take a look at all the evidence brought by the prosecution, make an evaluation, and look for ways to win your case.
-Video is just one example of dozens of issues that routinely come up in DWI cases, and the attorneys at Jeannie D. Michalski, LLP are fully capable of examining each one of those issues to find a defense.
-Call us today at (585) 351-2500 to schedule a free DWI consultation at either our Brighton or Rush office.
+Video is just one example of dozens of issues that routinely come up in DWI cases, and the the law office of Jeannie D. Michalski are fully capable of examining each one of those issues to find a defense.
+Call us today at (585) 351-2500 to schedule a free DWI consultation at our Avon office.